trustedci/OSCRP/OSCRP.md

 # Contributing to this Document

-This document is hosting in GitHub to encourage the community to make contributions of new assets and other improvements.
+This document is hosting in GitHub to encourage the community to make contributions of new Assets and other improvements.
 One needs [a free GitHub account](https://help.github.com/articles/signing-up-for-a-new-github-account/) to contribute.
 Your options for doing so are:

 1. Point out a problem or make a suggestion by [creating a issue](https://github.com/trustedci/OSCTP/issues).
 2. Author changes or additions by [creating a fork and push your changes](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/).